UniversalDependencies/docs/treebanks/mdf_jr/index.md

 This is a collection of sentences from almost entirely original Moksha-language literary sources dating back to the 1880s with
 Universal Dependencies (UD) annotations.
 It has been constructed in alignment with parallel work on Erzya language Universal Dependencies.

-There are also about 20 parallel sentences translated by Marina Liovina from the Erzya and Russian
+There are also about 20 parallel sentences translated by Marina Levina from the Erzya and Russian
 texts: [http://ilazki.thinkgeek.co.uk/brat/#/uralic/myv](http://ilazki.thinkgeek.co.uk/brat/#/uralic/myv) and
 [http://ilazki.thinkgeek.co.uk/brat/#/uralic/rus](http://ilazki.thinkgeek.co.uk/brat/#/uralic/rus)